How To Get The Best Eyelash Extension Retention With Your Lash Glue

-Whilst we're here, it's worth mentioning that you should never, ever keep opened glue in a refrigerator!
+It's also worth mentioning that you should never, ever keep opened lash extension glue in a refrigerator!
 Have you ever gotten a bottle of water out of the fridge?
-Almost immediately the change from fridge temperature to room temperature causes condensation to build inside and outside the bottle - the same will happen with your glue.
-What does water do to glue?
-It cures it - we don’t want that!
-A drawer or cupboard is ideal - so long as it’s not pressed up against a radiator or beside a window where the sun beats in, you’ll be fine.
+Almost immediately the change from fridge temperature to room temperature causes condensation to build up inside and on the outside the bottle.

 The same will happen with your glue.
 What does water do to glue?
 It cures it and we definitely don’t want that!
 A drawer or cupboard is ideal for storing your lash glue so long as it’s not pressed up against a radiator or beside a window where the sun beats in.